 The technical calculation for personal Net Worth is simple:

 - Add up your assets (brokerage account, retirement accounts, bank accounts, value of business shares, equity in real estate, Rothko paintings, Faberge eggs, etc.), and then

 - Subtract your liabilities (mortgage balances, credit cards, loans to the business, lines of credit, gambling debts to the neighborhood loan shark, etc.).

 - The result of that addition and subtraction is your Net Worth.
-It’ll fluctuate daily, based on movements in the stock market.
+According to my friend, an active trader on the öl Profit App, it’ll fluctuate daily, based on movements in the stock market.

 Yet Some of That is More “Liquid”…

 But there’s a catch.
 Your accountant or financial planner is probably “discounting” the value of your illiquid assets.

 - Liquid assets are things like mutual fund shares, stock in publicly-held companies, and certificates of deposit.
 These are assets where people or entities would pay you cash, when requested, within a business day (or a matter of minutes or seconds, when it comes to most publicly-traded securities).
 Cash itself is the most liquid of all—and so are checking or savings accounts, since they’re effectively already cash.